-We have four manufacturing facilities on three continents.
+We have five manufacturing facilities on three continents.
 We manufacture the products that generate a majority of our total sales at our principal facility in San Marcos, Texas including flexible heating cables, heat tracing compound and tubing bundles.
 Our facilities are highly automated, which reduces labor costs.
 Our facilities incorporate numerous manufacturing processes that utilize computer-controlled equipment and laser technology.
 We maintain a ready supply of spare parts and have on-site personnel trained to repair and perform preventative maintenance on our specialized equipment, reducing the likelihood of long term interruptions at our manufacturing facilities.
 Our manufacturing facilities are equipped to provide us with maximum flexibility to manufacture our products efficiently and with short lead times.
 This in turn allows for lower inventory levels and faster responses to customer demands.

 Our flexible heat cable products are manufactured in San Marcos, Texas.
 The manufacturing building has approximately 48,000 square feet of floor space, including offices.
-We currently estimate that the facility, when operating at full capacity, will support revenue levels up to \$400 to \$500 million.
+The facility has excess capacity and will support growth of our primary heat cable sales to an aggregate revenue capacity of \$400 to \$500 million, depending on pricing and product mix.

-Our electronic cross-linking facility, which we refer to as our "ECLF." is also located at the San Marcos facility.
+Our electronic cross-linking facility, which we refer to as our "ECLF," is also located at the San Marcos facility.
 Cross-linking enhances the thermal, chemical and electrical stability of our low-temperature self-regulating heater cables.
 By performing cross-linking inhouse, we condense the overall manufacturing cycle by approximately six weeks.
 This enhances our ability to ensure a high level of product quality and to better control the production process.